KevinKra/My_notes/AWS/solutions_architect.md

 14. `service httpd start` - launches the webserver so you can visit the website.
 15. `chkconfig on` - automatically starts the httpd service if your ec2 instance reboots.

+### Security Groups Basics

+- Every time you make a rule change in a security group, that change takes affect immediately.
+If you delete your inbound HTTP port 80 rules you will immediately lose the ability to access the website.
+- **Security Groups are stateful**, when you create an inbound rule an outbound rule is created automatically.
+If you allow HTTP, SSH, etc. in, it is automatically allowed back out.
+- Security groups work by blocking everything by default, you as the developer have to _allow_ traffic like HTTP, mySQL, etc. to go through.
+- All inbound traffic is blocked by default.
+- All outbound traffic is allowed.
+- Changes to security groups take effect immediately.
+- You can have multiple security groups attached to EC2 Instances.
+- You can specify allow rules, but not deny rules.

 ### Keywords:

 - **AMI** - Amazon Machine Image